Zynix-Scripts/Blur-AutoClicker-Linux/Readme.md

 - Double clicks
 - Position Clicking (pick a position | the mouse moves there and clicks)
 - Clicks adjustable to per Second, Minute, Hour, or Day

-Pixel Predator:
-- Scan a screen region for a target color
-- Configurable color tolerance
-- Click or alert when the color is found
-- Two-point region picker

 Other Features:
 - Click stats (total clicks, sessions, avg CPU)